-Submission Date: 7 July 2021, by no later than 4pm
+Due Date: 30 June 2023, by no later than 4pm

 Candidates will be required to prepare an advice for a client in the form of a letter and prepare appropriate court documents with respect to the various issues raised.
 This is likely to include an initiating application and relevant supporting affidavit(s) but may also or alternatively require the drafting of an agreement such as a Binding Child Support Agreement, Financial Agreement or Parenting Plan.
+The candidate is not expected to provide any advice relating to costs agreements or disclosure statements.
 The examiners will assess communication skills as well as legal knowledge.